robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "I didn't notice.
 Sorry."

-Charlie turned the jacket inside out and nodded.
+Charlie gave a quick nod, and turned the jacket inside out.

 "I think I have what I need," he said.
 "I might reinforce both sleeves when I do the repair so it doesn't happen again.
-Is there any other issue you have with this jacket?"
+Are there any other issues with this jacket?"

-Bree rose.
+Bree shook her head and rose.

 "You're the talk of the Faire," she said to Charlie, who gaped at her.
 "Keep up the good work!"

-===
+---

 A couple of days later, Lily showed up at around two in the afternoon with a dour-faced actress holding a bodice.
 Lily was carrying a bag from the Faire bakery.